 Evoland 1 and 2 are modern mobile games with retro gaming elements.
 It’s difficult to express their genre.
 Both games encompass a variety of styles, graphical designs, and game play mechanics.
 That includes RPG, fighter, top-down shooter, trading card game, platformer, hack-and-slash, and others.
 These are great games for people who just like old styles but aren’t married to a specific type or genre of game.
 The first one is fairly inexpensive.
 Evoland 2 is newer and, thus, more expensive by comparison.
 Both are excellent games.
 Doom & Destiny Advanced is another excellent, original, retro-style JRPG.

 Kairosoft is yet another developer on Google Play.
 Most of their games have a retro theme and feel to them.
 Some of the more popular games include Grand Prix Story 2, Ninja Village, Game Dev Story, and The Manga Works.
 All the games have varying mechanics.
 However, they do all share a simulation element.
 In Grand Prix Story 2, you race cars, but you also run a race car business.
 In Ninja Village, you do combat for regional dominance, but you also much build the ninja village.
 You see where this is going.
 The graphics are charming and the game play typically isn’t difficult to learn.
-Some of the games are freemium, others are pay-once titles.
-There are a lot of options here.
+Some of the games are free to play, others are pay-once titles.
+There are a lot of options here and many of the premium games are also available on Google Play Pass.

 Price: $6.99 with in-app purchases

 Minecraft is a classic.
 The decidedly retro graphics have long been a part of the game’s charm.
 It also features tons of stuff to craft, kill, explore, and do.
-Updates in 2017 gave the game cross-platform support.
-You can play the same worlds on your computer as you can on your Xbox and mobile versions.
-The games are all basically the same at this point.
+Some people play in creative mode and build crazy things and others play survival, build a bunch of stuff, and deal with Creepers.
+Updates in 2017 gave the game cross-platform.
+Ever since, the game is playable on Xbox, PC, and mobile all together with other players from each platform.
+That makes it a great game to play with friends.
 The game runs for $6.99.
 The in-app purchases include character skins and Minecraft Realms add-ons.

 Old School RuneScape